 When you run a business, you have a variety of liabilities.
-You are financially liable for anything you’ve borrowed and owe, like loans or mortgages.
+Sharing liabilities with an HR partner can relieve some of that burden.
+Your business, on its own, is financially liable for anything you’ve borrowed and owe, like loans or mortgages.
 You’re liable for things like paying your employees and collecting sales tax.
-Your business also has legal liabilities, which includes answering to laws and regulations as well as being responsible for injuries in the workplace.
+Your business also has legal liabilities, which includes answering to laws and regulations and responsibility for injuries in the workplace.

 Much of your business liability falls under the purview of human resources.
 If you have an in-house HR team, your staff probably understands the basics of staying compliant with laws and regulations pertaining to the workplace and employees.
 They probably know how to address workplace issues and can process any claims made against your business by employees.
 Or, if you’re the one managing HR, you might be the one who has to know about and handle those things.